coraltech/drupal-cn/sites/all/themes/mosaic/inc/README.txt

 inc folder used for adding includes to the template.php.
-This ensures the file is nice and clean.
+This ensures the template.php file is nice and clean.